zhanglei1949/DistractedDriverDetection/README.md

 ## Explanation of my work

 I used a pre-trained VGG-16 Convolutional Neural Network as a base layer.
 I then removed the last layer (=top layer) and added a Dense layer with a softmax to output the classification.
-The optimization algorithm is Adam with a small learning rate: **/tofill/**  .
+The optimization algorithm is Adam with a small learning rate: 0.0001.

 The used the weights trained VGG-16 on the image-net dataset for the initializatzion.
-All the layers beside the last **/tofill/**  were frozen.
+All the layers beside the last 3 layers were frozen (last 3 layers are fully connected layers).
 I then performed data augmentation because the training set is not big.
-I fine tuned the model using the training set and a validation set (33% split)
+I fine tuned the model using the training set and a validation set (30% split)

 I used the Keras library as much as possible in this project as it allows to prototype quickly and surely.
 I used the dataflow and datagen functions to load the file and preprocess them while feeding them by batches directly to the model.

-**/tofill/** epochs were used.
+5 epochs only were used.
 The learning_rate, number of epochs and numbers of layers to freeze values were determined by several experiments, not shown here.

 The framework was run on a Google Cloud Virtual Machine with a Tesla K80 GPU.

+### Result:
+* Public Leaderboard: 1.19 (top 40%)
+* Private Leaderboard 0.86562 (top 30%)

 ### Content: